soctkoren/PrimeNumMultiplication/README.md

 * Write a program that prints out a multiplication table to the nth prime number

-* Consider sacle and complexity.
+* Consider scale and complexity.

 * Write test and demonstrate TDD.